National surges, Labour plummets in new political poll

 The Taxpayers' Union-Curia poll in April had National climb 2.5 points to 37.8 per cent, just 1 point ahead of Labour, which was on 36.8 per cent, up 0.6 points.

-The Greens came in next on 9.4 per cent, down 3 points.
+The Greens came in next on 9.4 per cent, down three points.
 Act also fell, down 2.8 points to 8.4 per cent.

 Te Pāti Māori meanwhile surged 3.5 points to 3.6 per cent.